wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ## How to move all the data to a single location

-- We can move all the data to Platform Instance(/wm-data dir or volume), so that backup will be easier.
+- We can move all the data to Platform Instance(/wm-data dir or volume) so that backup will be easier.
 In that case, no need to take backups of any (volume/dir) in any of StudioWorkspace Instance / AppDeployment Instance.
 - This moving of all data to the `/wm-data` directory, is achieved by performing the following steps

 ### Passivate containers in StudioWorkspace/AppDeployment Instances